-Private alcohol sales do not increase illegal drinking.
-The Virginia Institute for Public Policy recently released a report comparing binge drinking rates for 12- to 25-year-olds and general alcohol-related deaths in states with varying degrees of control over alcohol sales or with private licensing.
-The report found “no statistically significant relationship” between the two.
+Proponents of the plan note private alcohol sales do not increase illegal drinking.
+A recently released report from the Virginia Institute for Public Policy comparing binge drinking rates for 12- to 25-year-olds and general alcohol-related deaths in states with varying degrees of control over alcohol sales or with private licensing found “no statistically significant relationship” between the two.

 The following articles offer additional information about liquor sale privatization and Pennsylvania House Bill 11.

 Historic Vote on Pa.
 Liquor Store Privatization Planned This Week

 Tony Romeo writes about the proposal to privatize liquor sales in Pennsylvania.
 Romeo speaks with Rep. Mike Turzai, the bill’s sponsor.

 The Commonwealth Foundation examines how government-run liquor stores have performed nationally, arguing the state-run stores are a failure and Pennsylvania should move toward privatization.

 This report, commissioned by the Governor’s Office and issued in October 2011, analyzes the current operations of the Pennsylvania Liquor Control Board and the potential for privatization of the LCB’s wine and liquor wholesale and retail operations.
 The report also evaluates various approaches to privatization.

 The Heartland Institute examines privatization and identifies some of the benefits it can provide if done correctly: “Privatization has been successful in streamlining government services, reducing costs, and creating more private-sector jobs.”